-It’s no surprise my sisters are snooty about snowdrops – they are typically testy about anything that horticultural Philistines like me can grow, (and I thought Laura was curiously lofty about Brexit voters given that she’s a Mail on Sunday reader – ‘I only get it for the finance section’ :0!)
+It’s no surprise my sisters are snooty about snowdrops – they are typically testy about anything that horticultural Philistines like me can grow, (and I feel Laura is curiously lofty about Brexiteers given that she’s a Mail on Sunday reader – ‘I only get it for the finance section’ :0!)

 Of course both the girls are bit older so if ‘cutting edge’ is more your thing than ‘old school’ pedantry, stick with me.

 According to garden writer Val Bourne, Scotland is big on snowdrops because so many Scottish regiments fought in the Crimean War and returned with bulbs of Galanthus plicatus (native to that region).
 They thrived in the Scottish climate and hybridised with the local G. nivalis (so if Laura had done a little more research she wouldn’t have been surprised by her Islay experience).

-I went to Cambo Gardens near St Andrews, Fife on last Tuesday where over 240 varieties of snowdrops, are far more interesting than the area’s golfing attractions.
+I went to Cambo Gardens near St Andrews, Fife a couple of years ago where over 240 varieties of snowdrops, are far more interesting than the area’s golfing attractions.

-Head gardener Elliot Forsyth (although very Scottish he’s featured in the March issue of the ‘English Garden‘ magazine), has created a stunning winter garden there.
+The then Head gardener Elliot Forsyth created a stunning winter garden there.
 He demonstrated to me how the two (or sometimes three) snowdrop leaves – correctly termed ‘spathe’ – protect the flower as it emerges and have a natural antifreeze in their tips to protect it from the harsh conditions.